JonathanReeve/course-computational-literary-analysis-readings/content/index.md

 ### Lecture Videos

-In place of in-person lectures, I'll post lecture videos, every day from Mondays to Thursdays.
+In place of in-person lectures, I'll post lecture videos, every Wednesday, or earlier.
 Each video is between 30-70 minutes long, and is required viewing.
-Please watch the lecture videos before coming to discussion sections.
+Please watch the lecture videos before coming to discussion sections, so that we can all discuss it synchronously.
 Links will be posted to this syllabus. **Please resist the urge to watch lecture videos in advance, since they may change as I revise the course content.**

 ### Discussion Sections

 In place of in-person classroom dialogue and activities, we'll hold discussion sections online, on [this Zulip server](https://icla2020b.zulipchat.com/), every Wednesday during class time, from 13:00–14:00.
 Zulip is a text-based chat platform, with email-like threading.
 You can use it to join an existing discussion thread, or create a new one.
 Please familiarize yourself with Zulip ahead of our first meetings.

 Attendance in these discussions is required.
-If you'll need to participate asynchronously one week, for whatever reason, just let me know in advance.
+If you need to participate asynchronously one week, for whatever reason, just let me know in advance (on Zulip).

 As in a traditional classroom, some days you will want to speak (i.e., write in the chatroom) more than others, and that's fine.
-But please say something **at least once per class**.
+But please say something thoughtful **at least once per class**.
 This way there is a record of your participation.

 ### Course Communication

 Feel free to chime in on the course chat throughout the week, with any questions or comments you might have.
 I'll usually be there once every couple of days.
 Please use the public channels for any course-related questions you have, unless they are of a private nature (e.g., grades), in which case please message me privately on Zulip, as I will answer faster there than through email.
 Discussion about specific textual passages might be better placed in annotations, in the margins of the text, using our annotation platform.
-See *Annotations*," below.
+See [Annotations](#annotations), below.

 ### Labs